ADVRHumanoids/tutorial_iros2018/README.md

 ## How to follow the tutorial?

+A set of references you should always keep in mind are here: https://github.com/ADVRHumanoids/XBotControl/wiki

 The XBotControl tutorial tries to cover different components of the framework: you can follow it based on what are your need.

 In each of the folder of the tutorial you will find a Jupiter notebook (.ipynb) with the instructions and insights related to the specific section.